-Your home is one of your largest investments, so protecting it from natural disasters is probably one of your top priorities.
+Your home is one of your largest investments, so protecting it from natural disasters should be a top priority.

-With over 30 years of experience as an electrical contractor in Charleston, we’ve experienced a number of hurricanes including Hurricane Hugo.
+With over 32 years of experience as an electrical contractor in Charleston, Transworld Electric has experienced a number of hurricanes including Hurricane Hugo.

-Here are 5 Home Safety Tips that will help prepared your home for this hurricane season.
+Below are 5 Home Safety Tips that will help you prepare your home for hurricane season.

 You should review your existing insurance policy and make sure your most valuable items are covered for damage or loss.
 Homeowners insurance does not cover flood insurance, visit The National Flood Insurance Program, https://www.fema.gov/national-flood-insurance-program , to learn more about flood zone safety.

 For insurance purposes, take photos of your house before a storm hits.
 This includes the exterior front and back.
 Snap pictures of each room, giving extra attention to valuables, such as electronics and jewelry.